West Elm

 Overall score

-The Anton's live-edge profile and solid wood warmth make it one of the more compelling dining tables at this price.
+The Anton's straight farmhouse-edge profile and solid wood warmth make it one of the more compelling dining tables at this price.
 It anchors a room without demanding perfect coordination from surrounding pieces.
 One of West Elm's most consistently praised designs.

 Solid wood dining tables in this size range start around $600 from lower-end competitors and go past $3,000 at RH.
-The Anton at $999–$1,600 occupies the rational middle ground with a spec that justifies its position.
+The Anton at $1,199–$1,299 for the standard 72–86 sizes occupies a rational middle ground on spec.
+However, the combination of a soft wood prone to scratching, documented seam-splitting failures, and a limited 1-year warranty weakens the value case at full price.
+Buy on sale or buy knowing the finish limitations going in.

 What People Are Saying